Week 01 - Fabio Coelho Ribeiro

 I create and add content to the following files : style.css, index.html, final-project.html, about-me and week01.

-At this point, I realize I make a few spelling mistakes easy to miss, so I check for a extension to detect and propose corrections and install this one : "Code Spell Checker".
+At this point, I realize I made a few spelling mistakes easy to miss, so I check for a extension to detect and propose corrections and install this one : "Code Spell Checker".

-I also added the student agreement to my website in HTML (I simply used an online tool to convert from MarkDown to HTML : MK to HTML).
+I downloaded and added the student agreement to my website with its own page (I simply used an online tool to convert from MarkDown to HTML : MK to HTML), accessible here : Student agreement or via the footer in each page.

 1. Linking GitLab and VSCode